 Feel free to use these for your own organisation and tailor them to your own purposes as needed.

-Westpac is piloting a national dementia-friendly accreditation in association with Alzheimer’s New Zealand.
+Westpac is piloting a national dementia-friendly accreditation in association with Dementia Auckland.
 The accreditation specifically involves ensuring our physical environment has a clear layout with signs, displays and lighting to support independent navigation and quiet spaces to have conversations without distractions.
 It’s also about ensuring our front line teams are skilled to assist our customers and their carers where needed.